 Meanwhile, roughly chop onions and cube apple.
 It's ok to leave the peel on.
 Mince garlic.

-When the squash is ready, sauté onions, apple, and a pinch of salt in 1 T olive oil on medium heat in a medium saucepan until onions are a little past translucent (5-7 mins).
+When the squash is ready, sauté chopped onion, apple, and a pinch of salt in 1 T olive oil on medium-high heat in a large saucepan until onions are a little past translucent (5-7 mins).

 Now add garlic, rosemary, and another little pinch of salt.
-When you can smell the garlic (30-60 secs), add 6 cups of vegetable broth and roasted butternut squash.
+When you can smell the garlic (30-60 secs), add 6 cups of vegetable broth and roasted butternut squash to the large pot, and increase heat.

 Bring to a boil, then remove from heat.